 The request does not need to use any special language but should identify as specifically as possible the information being requested.
 The more specific you are, the more likely you are to get the information you really want without getting a lot of extra information.
 A request should include the requestor’s name and contact information such as an email address or phone number.

 What type of information is available through an open records request?

 Open record requests are made for records and documents that are collected, assembled, or maintained by CAPCOG.
 To answer general questions or to receive general information about a CAPCOG program division, contact the program division directly.

 Go to the staff directory.

 How long will it take to receive the information?

 The amount of time it takes to fill a request depends on the type and amount of information requested.
 If CAPCOG cannot give the requested information within 10 working days after receiving a request, CAPCOG will tell the requestor the date and time the information will be available.

 Will getting the information cost me anything?

 The Office of the Attorney General sets what public agencies may charge for information.
-The rules may be found at Texas Administrative Code, Title 1, Sections 70.1-70.11.
+The rules may be found in the Texas Administrative Code, Title 1, Sections 70.1-70.11.
 If a request will likely incur a cost, the requestor will be told in writing and given a chance to withdraw or change the request before having to pay.